DatePart

-The DatePart function extracts the specified date part from a date value.
+The DatePart function extracts a specified part of a date from a date value.

 Syntax